core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.

-The examples in this section assume a host with IP address FDFD::123 and a default coap port 61616.
+The examples in this section assume a host with IP address FDFD::123 and a default CoAP port 61616.
 The following example shows a client performing a resource lookup:

 ~~~~